kentxvalentines/ComfyUI-Seed-API/README.md

 - **Be specific in prompts**: Include details about movement, camera angles, and style
 - **Use appropriate ratios**: Match your intended use case (16:9 for landscape, 9:16 for mobile, etc.)
 - **Leverage reference images**: For consistent character/style appearance across videos
+- **Seedance Pro model selection**: Use fast model for quicker generation, regular model when you need end frame support
-- **Seedance Pro end frame support**: In image-to-video mode, connect an optional end frame to automatically enable first+last frame generation for smoother transitions
+- **Seedance Pro end frame support**: In image-to-video mode with regular model, connect an optional end frame to automatically enable first+last frame generation for smoother transitions

 ### Image Generation
+- **Seedream 4 batch modes**: Use parallel for variations, sequential for thematic series
+- **Dynamic inputs**: Simply connect images - slots auto-add up to 10 for multi-image blending
 - **Detailed prompts work better**: Include style, lighting, composition details
 - **Use SeedEdit for modifications**: Better than text-to-image for specific edits
 - **Guidance scale tuning**: Start with default 5.5, increase for more prompt adherence